-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product impacts are the significant impacts on antimost negative decisions rights, corruption anti-bribery environmental, factors relating to employee matters, respect for human
+measure how the environmental or social characteristics promoted by the financial product are attained.

+Principal adverse impacts are the significant most negative impacts investment οf decisions on sustainability factors relating to environmental social and employee matters, respect for human rights. anticorruption and anti-bribery matters.